jmgloria07/toktive/README.md

 ## Motivation
 Ever thought of a post, but ran into the hassle of opening Twitter, Facebook, Instagram, etc. and share it to each and everyone of them?
 This is the problem every social media/community manager faces everyday.

-There are actual applications existing that does more than this (\*ehem\* HootSuite \*ehem\*).
+There are applications that already exist and even do more than just posting (\*ehem\* HootSuite \*ehem\*).
 But most of these applications are a full dinner course and a show, while all you need is the cupcake.
 This one is more of an ala-carte solution.

 All that said, I'm not that heavy of a poster that needs to do all those things.
-I might not even think of wasting phone memory to install this app. **The main goal of this project is actually to** let me practice what I'm learning about Spring/Boot, Design Patterns, JPA, etc. I feel like I'm lagging behind on my hands-on project experiences.
+I might not even think of using up phone memory to install an app of this (coming soooon...?). **The main goal of this project is actually to** let me practice what I'm learning about Spring/Boot, Design Patterns, JPA, etc. I feel like I'm lagging behind on my hands-on project experiences.
 YouTube, Udemy, and other references online are not enough-- everyone knows that.
 We need to get our hands dirty, make mistakes, and experience firsthand how to work with them.

 ## Setup
 I made this application in Eclipse 2020-06 (4.16.0), with full support for Java EE.
 Initial Spring classes and Maven config files are generated via Spring Initializr.